1957 Tournaments

 Aronson, E. Urness (L) (9) and Fandrey

 Bells scored a pair in the top of the 9th for the win over Sandpoint.
-Hanson and Rounds combined on a six-hitter for Bellingham.
+Bob Hansen and Carl Rounds combined on a six-hitter for Bellingham.

 G. Barnes (L) and Eilmes